 The levels of seaweed in Punta Cana vary day by day; the main areas affected recently were Cabeza de Toro and Cap Cana.
 Once you get to the Hard Rock Hotel & Casino in Bavaro Beach, the beaches are pretty seaweed clear up to Uvero Alto.
 The beaches of Puerto Plata are, at the time of writing, seaweed free.
 With a bit of clever searching, you’ll be able to find webcams of popular beaches online.

 You can also swim past the first strip of seaweed to find the crystalline waters Punta Cana is known for at the lesser affected beaches.
 The hotels, especially AMResorts, have processes in place to remove the seaweed throughout the day.

 If you have a day where there’s a lot of seaweed, you’ll have a great opportunity to explore.
-Punta Cana is so much more than its beaches, and there are lots of things to do.
+So much more than its beaches, and there are lots of things to do in Punta Cana.
 You can head into town, or try out one of the fun inland tours available.
 They can be fun, relaxing, fascinating, and just as entertaining as a day on the beach.
 Another choice is to make the most of your All Inclusive hotel’s facilities and spend more time poolside!

 Some of the cooler inland tours you can check out to avoid the seaweed in Punta Cana are the following:

 This fabulous tour takes you exploring the Punta Cana great outdoors.
 Explore incredible landscapes on a mountain bike and your own two feet during an incredible day out.
 Here you can try soaring down fun zip-lines and swimming in crystalline sinkholes.
 The park is located on 247 acres of land and features beautiful jungle and lots to do.
 You can even explore a fantastic cave!
 Admire incredible colors and view during a wonderful day out in Punta Cana.

 Outback Experience Tour